 The program processes files by converting a single input file into a single output file for each execution of the program.
+The input and output file are specified as Recio Open Specification Strings [1].
 Together with the names of the input and output files, a configuration file is required.
 This configuration file contains the layout sections as well as any options required to describe the input and output platforms as well as any global options.